 Goal: All ages recognize their library as a great place both physically and virtually to interact with others due to the noteworthy opportunities provided.

-- 1. The Downtown Library will display art from different Oklahoma City area schools in the children's area. - The Downtown Library has displayed art from local schools in our service area on five different occasions.
-We also hosted the opening of the 2009 -2010 Respect Diversity Art Exhibit as well as two large Respect Diversity Displays, which prompted teachers, students, parents, and families from around the state to visit the library.
+- 1. The Downtown Library will display art from different Oklahoma City area schools in the children's area. - The Downtown Library has displayed art from local schools in our service area on many occasions.